IanConery/looseCode/STYLE-GUIDE.md

 ### Variable declaration

 * You MUST use a new var statement for each line you declare a variable on.
 * DO NOT break variable declarations onto mutiple lines (separated with commas).
-I hate this.
-It's not hard or time consuming to type `var`
+The code becomes esaier to read and maintain when you add `var` before each variable declaration.
 * Use a new line for each variable declaration.
 * See http://benalman.com/news/2012/05/multiple-var-statements-javascript/ for more details

     ```javascript
-    // good:
+    // good, try to do this all the time:
     var ape;
     var bat;

-    // bad, DO NOT do this:
+    // bad, try not to do this:
     var cat,
         dog

-    // bad, DO NOT do this either
+    // bad, Try not to do this either
     var eel, fly;
     ```